vaimo/composer-patches/README.md

           */
 ```

 Note that `Models/Example.php` path is relative to the root of `some/package-name`.
+All available/usable tags listed in "patch declaration with embedded target information" sub-section of this documentation file.

 ## Configuration: overview